jaeho3690/LIDC-IDRI-Preprocessing/README.md

 ## 5. Contributing and Acknowledgement
 I started this Lung cancer detection project a year ago.
 I was really a newbie to python.
 I didn't even understand what a directory setting is at the time!
 However, I had to complete this project for some personal reasons.
 I looked through google and other githubs.
 But most of them were too hard to understand and the code itself lacked information.
-I hope my codes here could help other researchers first starting to do lung cancer detection projects
+I hope my codes here could help other researchers first starting to do lung cancer detection projects.
+Please give a star if you found this repository useful.

 here is the link of github where I learned a lot from.
 Some of the codes are sourced from below.
 1. https://github.com/mikejhuang/LungNoduleDetectionClassification